So You Want to Be a Wizard: Plot

 Nita, taking refuge in the library from bullies, checks out a book found in the children's section with the provocative title So You Want To Be a Wizard.
 On the way home, the bullies corner her, beat her up, and take a space pen given to her by her uncle.
 Before she goes to sleep, she takes the Wizard's Oath.
 The next morning she looks at her manual and sees her name in its list of Wizards.

 While practicing a spell to retrieve the pen, she meets another Wizard Christopher "Kit" Rodriguez, also a new wizard, also making a spell for fearlessness.
 They create a new spell, which presents a vision of a frightening alternative Manhattan: polluted, lightless, and frightening.
 A terrible cosmic force (later named as the Lone Power) tries to consume them.
 They summon a sentient white hole from space, who they call "Fred".

-Next day at school, Fred and Nita try to retrieve Nita's pen from her bullies.
+The next day at school, Fred and Nita try to retrieve Nita's pen from the bullies who took it.
 Fred miscalculates the gravity required to lift the pen from the bullies' possession and swallows it instead and now has a bad case of hiccups.
 They seek help from local Advisory Wizards.
 Fred's problem is fixed, but Nita's pen is still gone.
 They must link Fred to a "worldgate" in Grand Central Station and pull the pen out of him.

 Fred also has some alarming news: a crucial book, Naming of Lights (or The Book of Night with Moon) has gone missing.
 It describes the true nature of the universe.
 Its shadow book contains descriptions twisted out of their true patterns.
 If the Lone Power should acquire the first book, the cosmos would be irreparably skewed.
 The three Wizards go to the dark alternative New York City via the world gate, in order to retrieve the Naming of Lights.
 Here the Lone Power rules, as well as his supernatural minions live.

 Nita retrieves the pen.
 The Wizards learn that both of the two Books are here.
 To return home they will have to read from the Bright Book by moonlight.
 They eavesdrop on the Lone Power's phone call to the archangel Michael.
 Michael suspects that his brother stole the bright Book, while the Lone Power suspects him of sending Nita and Kit to steal it back.
 Nita and Kit have not previously considered this, but it does make sense.